commitizen-tools/commitizen/README.rst

 Configuration
 ==============

-You can create in your project folder a filled called :code:`.cz`, :code:`.cz.cfg` or in your :code:`setup.cfg` or if you want to configure the global default in your user's home folder a :code:`.cz` file with the following information:
+You can create in your project folder a file called :code:`.cz`, :code:`.cz.cfg` or in your :code:`setup.cfg` or if you want to configure the global default in your user's home folder a :code:`.cz` file with the following information: